 Winning beeswax wrap recipe:

 After testing a few variants, this turned out to be my favourite formula.
-To do a set of 3 wraps (small, medium and large), I used 50 grams of beeswax, 1 teaspoon of jojoba oil and 10 grams of resin.
-I started by heating up the resin in the double boiler.
-Resin melts but does not become fully liquid.
-Once it is translucent and viscous, add oil and beeswax.
-Let them melt and stir with the spoon.
+To do a set of 3 wraps (one small and two medium), I used 50 grams of beeswax beads, 1 teaspoon of jojoba oil and 10 grams of resin.
+Fill the bigger pot with an inch or two of water and make it boil, put the beeswax beads, resin and oil into the small pot and the small pot into the large pot.
+Let it slowly melt, stirring occasionally with the spatula.
+The beads will melt first, the resin takes a little longer but will ultimately blend in.
 Preheat the oven to 300 °F. Put parchment paper on the oven tray and your pre-cut piece of fabric on top.
 Pour the hot mixture on the fabric and spread with the spoon or spatula.
 It will solidify pretty quickly and might not be perfectly even but that’s OK, the heat in the oven will spread it homogeneously over the fabric.
 Put in the oven for 3 to 4 minutes.
 Remove.
 Lift two corners of the fabric and let the excess drip onto the parchment paper.
 Hang to dry.

 You might find the wrap a bit too sticky at the beginning, with residue of resin staying on your hands when you squeeze it.
 Just wash the wrap a few times with cold water and a mild soap (I use the liquid Castile soap from the store) and it will be great.

 Time to clean up.
 Fold the parchment paper and put it in the compost.
 Clean your pot and utensils by wiping them first when the mixture is still liquid (I used toilet paper that I threw in the compost afterwards), then wash with hot water and soap.

 You are now a true beeswax wrap expert! 🙂

 January 21, 2020 UPDATE